mychellmotta/basic-crud-api/README.md

 # BASIC CRUD API

 This is a basic CRUD REST API being made with Java 17, Spring Boot and in-memory database H2 for learning purposes.
+The front-end is a basic vanilla JavaScript page, made with the help of ChatGPT.

 ### What's working: